-- Firstly, you have created an ebook and exported it as a desktop application.
-You distributed the ebook to your users everywhere.
-Later on you decided that your ebook content is valuable and you want to monetize it.
+- In the first scenario, you've created an ebook and exported it as a desktop application.
+You've distributed the ebook to your users everywhere.
+Later on, you decided that your ebook content is valuable and you want to monetize it.
 Well, with your ebook application out in the wild, it is too late to take it back.
-People will share it, and everyone will get free free access to it.
+People will share it, and everyone will get free access to it.

-- In another scenario, you are a college teacher and created an ebook for your students.
-You have exported it as a web app on your school’s website.
+- In another scenario, you are a college teacher and have created an ebook for your students.
+You've exported it as a web app on your school’s website.
 For your students’ convenience, you have also exported it as an Android mobile app.
-Your students read and study the ebook from their mobile devices at home, then at school they use the web ebook on the school website.
-However, they discover that they have two different versions of their notes and annotations, one for each platform!
+Your students read and study the ebook from their mobile devices at home, then at school, they use the web ebook on the school website.
+However, they discover that they have two different versions of notes and annotations, one for each platform!

 - In the last scenario, you are a trainer of a certain skill set.
-You create a training ebook, and export it into a certain format.
-You provide it to your subscribed readers to read your training content.
-However, once users unsubscribe from your service, you want to strictly prevent them from accessing your ebook.
-They had access to the ebook at one time, but you want that to stop.
+You create a training ebook and export it into a certain format.
+You give it out to your subscribed readers to read your training content.
+However, once the users unsubscribe from your service, you want to strictly prevent them from accessing your ebook.
+They had access to the ebook at one point, but you want that to stop.

-Cloud ebooks is the solution to each of these scenarios, and many others.
+Cloud ebooks are the solution to each of these scenarios, and many others.
 Cloud ebooks are a special type of ebooks, which are always connected to our servers.
-This way although your ebook is exported and distributed, you still have absolute control over it.
-At any time, you can turn the ebook’s access permissions from being publicly accessible to being private for a specific set of users, and easily add additional users any time.
-Not just your user list is stored on the server, but all your users’ notes, bookmarks and highlights too.
-This means whichever platform or device your users access the ebook from, all their annotations will be retrieved exactly as they left it.
+This way, although your ebook is exported and distributed, you still have absolute control over it.
+Any time you want to, you can turn the ebook’s access permissions from being publicly accessible to being private for a specific set of users, and easily add additional ones whenever you like.
+Not just your user list is stored on the server, but all your users’ notes, bookmarks, and highlights too.
+This means whichever platform or device your users access the ebook from, all their annotations will be retrieved exactly as they'd left them.

 A cloud ebook is basically a space in the cloud (server) where a lot of data related to a book is stored.
 When you export an ebook (e.g. an Android app), you have the choice of setting this ebook as a new cloud ebook.
 This will create the space for you in the cloud, where the user login list will be stored along with their data.
 Now if you want to export that same ebook content to a different platform (e.g. a desktop application), you can choose to synchronize this ebook with the first cloud ebook already created.
 This way both ebooks share the same user login list and data.
 Users of both platforms will find their notes, bookmarks, and highlights synchronized.
 You can synchronize as many ebooks as you wish to a single cloud ebook.